 Wild pigs can, in a wet cycle, become somewhat common on the CPNM, but in most years, they are scarce to nonexistent.
 Where they do occur, pigs are usually found in the Caliente Mountains.

-Non-game species including the coyote and the California ground squirrel, are relatively abundant and available to hunt year-round.
-Please be aware that at certain times of the year the Carrizo Plain National Monument is home to protected species that are very similar in appearance to these two animals considered to be varmints.
+Non-game species including the coyote and the California ground squirrel, are relatively abundant.
+Please be aware that the Carrizo Plain National Monument is home to protected species that are very similar in appearance to these two animals.
 The San Joaquin kit fox, a federally and state protected species can look very much like a juvenile or scrawny coyote.
 Burrowing owls - a small, well camouflaged ground-dwelling owl - can often be found in close proximity to ground squirrels and actually use their abandoned burrows.
 Approximately the same size as a ground squirrel, they often sit near their burrow openings and look quite similar to squirrels if looked at without binoculars.
 These birds are state protected and federally protected by the Migratory Bird Treaty Act.
 Please know your intended target and be sure before you shoot!

-Please consult the regulation booklets published by the California Department of Fish and Game
+Please consult the regulation booklets published by the California Department of Fish and Wildlife

 for further information.
-Laws (passed by the Legislature) and regulations (adopted by the Fish and Game Commission) are formulated to protect wildlife and to provide for an equitable distribution of harvestable animals.
+Laws and regulations are formulated to protect wildlife and to provide for an equitable distribution of harvestable animals.
 In so doing, these measures also allow for non-hunting uses such as photography and wildlife watching.

-California's hunting seasons, bag limits, and the permitted hunting methods are contained in booklets published by the California Department of Fish and Game.
+California's hunting seasons, bag limits, and the permitted hunting methods are contained in booklets published by the California Department of Fish and Wildlife.